angular-sanctuary/learn-angular/src/content/docs/practical-course/task-listing/typescript-introduction.md

 // TODO add a screenshot

-#### Build time errors
+#### Compile time errors

-TypeScript will catch errors at build time.
+TypeScript will catch errors at compile time.

 // TODO add a screenshot

 ## What you learned

 In this chapter, you learned how to create your first TypeScript model.
 You learned how to define a TypeScript interface and how to use it to create a new object.
-You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and build time errors.
+You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and compile time errors.
 Typescript is a tool to enhance your experience as a developer.
 It helps you to write better code, catch errors early, and improve the quality of your code.
 It's a great tool to use in your projects.